celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/examples.md

 - Validators
 - BondedDeposits

-In the following weeks will add wrapper for all other contracts
+In the following weeks, we will add some wrappers for all other contracts

 ## Accessing web3 contract wrappers